Nikhil-2002/hacktoberfest2025-contributions/README.md

 ## 🌍 About Hacktoberfest
 Hacktoberfest is a month-long celebration of open-source software run by [DigitalOcean](https://hacktoberfest.com/).
-Contribute to any open-source repo on GitHub and earn **cool swag & a T-shirt** 👕.
+Contribute to any open-source repo on GitHub and earn **cool swags & a T-shirt** 👕.

 ---